Ada-Developers-Academy/ada-CS-Fundamentals-Internship/00-study-plan/study-plan.checkpoint.md

 * type: short-answer
 * id: 133e45ba-8173-44d4-94f5-6cc7e80d8641
 * title: Study Plan
-* points: 1
+* points: 0
 <!-- * topics: [python, pandas] (Checkpoints only, optional the topics for analyzing points) -->

 ##### !question

-Please submit your study plan.
-If you chose Option A or B, you can copy or paste that option into your copy of the personal study plan document.
+If you chose Path C, please submit your study plan.
+If you chose Option A or B, you do not need to submit your study plan unless you modified the milestone deadlines.
+You can optionally copy and paste that option into your copy of the personal study plan document to modify as needed.

 ##### !end-question